MarcosGrossi/MarcosGrossi/README.md

 ### [Efficient-Frontier-and-CML-with-2-stocks](https://github.com/MarcosGrossi/Efficient-Frontier-and-CML-with-2-stocks)
 Graphs the **Efficient Frontier** and **Capital Market Line (CML)** using two arbitrary stocks to illustrate optimal risk-return trade-offs.

+### Black-Scholes with Monte Carlo Simulation
+A project that uses the Black-Scholes model with Monte Carlo simulation to determine the price of a call option.

 ## 🌱 Skills

 ### Languages